watsonbox/obsidian-strava-sync/README.md

 Once that's done, copy the Client ID and Client Secret into the plugin settings, and click "Connect with Strava".
 You will be redirected to Strava to login and authorize access.
 After successful authorization, you will be redirected back to your Obsidian vault and can close the browser window.

+## API Rate Limits

+Strava enforces the following rate limits on their API:

+### Overall Rate Limits

+-   **200 requests every 15 minutes**
+-   **2,000 requests daily**

+### Read Rate Limits

+-   **100 requests every 15 minutes**
+-   **1,000 requests daily**

+These limits apply to all API requests made by the plugin when syncing activities from Strava.
+The plugin respects these limits to ensure reliable operation and compliance with Strava's terms of service.

 ## Basic Usage

 Typically, once the plugin is enabled and configured, you'll want to set up templates for the activities as you import them.
 This can be done for the file path, the content itself, and the properties to be added.